 Disable where TPS is selected as main load axis and MAP readings are unstable because of wild cams and/or intakes.

-Note: Regardsless of your source axis values in ex the main VE table, the MAP-sensor value is used in the VE calculations when use map-sensor = enabled.
+Note: Regardless of your axis source, values in ex the main VE table, the MAP-sensor data is used in the VE calculations when use map-sensor = enabled.

 Specifies installed injector type.

-Note: If your injector is missing, please use "Used defined" and enter correct values.
+Note: If your injector is missing, please use "User defined" and enter correct values.

 Peak and Hold drivers MUST be enabled for low impedance(below 8 ohms) injectors, and disabled with high impedance injectors (saturated).